suchkristenwow/suchkristenwow.github.io/_posts/2025-05-05-moveValidation.md

 - The attacker (your pawn) is capturing
 - There is a target pawn next to it
 - The target pawn has exactly two moves in its history, jumping up two rows

+The rest of the pieces are more simple

 ### Bishop